Last Updated on

 In some cases, you may be able to enroll or switch Medicare Advantage plans during a Special Election Period.
 A Special Election Period occurs when a change in your life or in your health plan coverage occurs and waiting for an established enrollment period, such as the Annual Election Period, could put you at risk of not having Medicare coverage when you are eligible to receive it.
 Some examples of these types of changes include, but are not limited to, your move to a new residence that is outside the service area of your Medicare Advantage plan, or moving into or out of a nursing home.

-If you decide to disenroll from your Medicare Advantage plan and switch back to Original Medicare Part A and Part B, you can do this during the annual Medicare Advantage Disenrollment Period, which runs from January 1 to February 14 in Iowa and the rest of the United States.
-You can also add a stand-alone Medicare Part D plan for prescription coverage during that time.
+If you decide to disenroll from your Medicare Advantage plan and switch back to Original Medicare Part A and Part B, you can do this during the Medicare Advantage Open Enrollment Period, which runs from January 1 to March 31 in Iowa and the rest of the United States.
+If you do that, you can also add a stand-alone Medicare Part D plan for prescription coverage during that time to go alongside your Original Medicare.

 If you’re interested in signing up with a Medicare Advantage plan , you may want to familiarize yourself with the various types of Medicare Advantage plans that may be available where you live in Iowa before making your selection.
 Here’s a look at the various types of Medicare Advantage plans that may be available to you in Iowa and a brief description of how you access covered health-care services and receive benefits under each plan type.